 Cooking up Christmas spirit: Volunteers in Rifle give away holiday meal kits

 Parachute resident Angelique Braatz pulled up beside a group of bundled-up folks braving freezing temperatures in the Rifle Metro Pool parking lot Wednesday morning.
-With her two young boys in the back, like clockwork volunteers…
+With her two young boys in the back, like clockwork, volunteers…